 Why yogis experience wrist pain

 Like we stated earlier, wrist pain is one of the most common conditions experienced by yogis.
 If you’ve experienced some form of pain or discomfort in the wrist when performing yoga poses like downward dog or crow, then you’ll know for sure that wrist pain is a real issue in yoga practice.
 But thanks to proper modifications and progressions, this issue can be quickly addressed, and you can go back to enjoying the thing you love doing the most with the use of a wrist brace.

 Simply put, when the wrist is hiked upwards, in an extended position, it exerts stress on soft tissues like tendons in the wrist.
 Over time, if not corrected, overstressing the soft tissues in the wrist can lead to varying cases of wrist injuries you may be needing treatment.
 In short term cases then a wrist support product may by in order to help with any aches.

 Besides overstressing the soft tissues in the wrist, another common reason for wrist pain among yogis is finger positioning or simply put, the weight distribution across the fingers.
-The truth is, if you put more weight towards the pinkie, there is a high chance of feeling wrist pain than when you have more weight exerted on the “L” shape of the hand which may warrant the use of a wrist brace.
+The truth is, if you put more weight on your hands towards the pinkie, there is a high chance of feeling wrist pain than when you have more weight exerted on the “L” shape of the hand which may warrant the use of a wrist brace.

-Tips to protect your wrist when executing yoga poses
+Tips to protect your wrist when executing poses

 Knowing yourself and your ability is the first step to protecting your hands and wrist during yoga practice.
-Besides getting your positioning and alignment right, wearing the right yoga wrist support brace and more, it’s super important to progress and switch things up according to your ability and fitness level.
+Besides getting your positioning and alignment right, wearing the right wrist brace during yoga sessions can be important to progress and switch things up according to your ability and fitness level.

 - Instead of performing a wheel pose on the floor, experiment with blocks placed at an angle against the wall.
 With the block in place, you can go ahead to do a wheel pose, but this time, your hands will be placed on those blocks.